-Specifies the names of user directories containing TrueType and OpenType fonts, AFP extended code page fonts, or data object resources that are installed with a resource access table (RAT), such as color management resources (CMRs).
+Specifies the names of user directories that contain TrueType and OpenType fonts, AFP extended code page fonts, or data object resources that are installed with a resource access table (RAT), such as color management resources (CMRs).
 TrueType and OpenType fonts are Unicode-enabled AFP fonts that are not defined by FOCA.
 AFP extended code page fonts are FOCA fonts that contain EBCDIC or ASCII encodings and can contain the Unicode equivalent value.
 AFP extended code page fonts have a .ECP file extension.
-See Appendix B, "Processing Resources Installed with Resource Access Tables," on page 217 for more information about resources installed with RATs.
+For more information about resources that are installed with RATs, see Appendix B, "Processing resources installed with resource access tables," on page 217.

-By convention, resources specified with the USERPATH parameter are typically used by one user, as opposed to the system resources that are shared by many users (for example, those specified with the FONTPATH or OBJCPATH parameters).
+By convention, resources that are specified with the USERPATH parameter are typically used by one user, as opposed to the system resources that are shared by many users (for example, those resources specified with the FONTPATH or OBJCPATH parameters).